imxrt-rs/imxrt-hal/CONTRIBUTING.md

 and tie them together in the crate root.

 Modules under `chip` require both a RAL and a HAL feature.
-These modules implement chip and family features, which could be a single function or an entire driver.
+These modules implement chip features, which could be a single function or an entire driver.
 Modules under `chip` are allowed to use conditional compilation.
 Modules under `chip` are also allowed to reference the special chip configuration modules.